trevor-richardson/collision_anticipation/README.md

 ```
   python3 train_anticipation.py --exp_type=activations
 ```
-One can train new models by:
+One can train new models by running:
 ```
   python3 train_anticipation.py
 ```
 One collect data by running the following script with current_scene.ttt loaded in V-REP:
 ```
   python3 run_vrep_simulation.py